mj-xmr/SolOptXMR/README.md

 ## Voltage plots
 To visualize the currently modelled (dis)charge rates, as described [in this paper](http://www.scubaengineer.com/documents/lead_acid_battery_charging_graphs.pdf), dubbed _C/100_, _C/20_, and so on, please run the `src/voltage_plot.py` script.

-## Querying the scheduled jobs
+## Working with the scheduled jobs
-Executing the script `./util/query-jobs.sh` will print any scheduled jobs, that you decided to execute after the calculations and reviewing their result.
+Executing the script `./util/jobs-query.sh` will print any scheduled jobs, that you decided to execute after the calculations and reviewing their result.
 The script's special ability is presenting the output of the `at` command in a simplified form.
 Obviously it should be ran from the machine, where the schedule has been set.

+If you're unhappy with the result, you may use `./util/jobs-remove-all.sh` to clear the queue, or simply `atrm JOB_NUMBER` to remove individual jobs, where the `JOB_NUMBER` can be obtained via the `./util/jobs-query.sh` script.

 # Further documentation
 - [safety](docs/safety.md): how to handle electrical systems safely.
 Tell me, that you "read and understood it", and I can sleep fine.
 - [economy](docs/economy.md): my economy views and the resulting dynamics tailored to production of electricity & mining crypto.
 - [config](docs/config.md): how to configure your instance of the project
 - [ocr](docs/ocr.md): deeper instructions on how to use and extend the OCR capabilities
+- [testing](docs/testing.md): all about testing and a visual demo of special corner cases
 - [archive](docs/web-archive): crucial documents gathered from various sites, that deliver expert knowledge

 # Screenshots